asuc-octo/berkeleytime/backend/README.md

 .
 ├── src
 │   └── modules
 │       └── user                      # Module name
 │           ├── index.ts              # Entrypoint to the module
+│           └── generated-types       # Generated types from codegen
+│               └── module-types.ts   # Relevant GraphQL typescript types
+│           └── typedefs              # Typedefs
+│               └── [schema].ts       # A typedef for a schema
 │           ├── controller.ts         # Your crud controller methods
 │           ├── fixture.ts            # Object used for testing (can ignore)
 │           ├── formatter.ts          # Formats your db models to your controller/gql models
 │           ├── model.ts              # Mongo schemas, models and types
 │           ├── resolver.ts           # Your resolver
 │           ├── schema.ts             # Your gql schemas (and potentially typscript interfaces associated to the schemas) │           └── service.ts            # Business logic of your app
 ```

 #### Build and start server for production